 As green tea infusion temperatures and times vary, check your tea's packaging or ask your tea vendor for more detailed brewing instructions.

 Can I Add Milk & Sugar to Green Tea?

-In general, I don't recommend adding milk and sugar to green tea for two reasons.
+In general, you shouldn't add milk and sugar to green tea for two reasons.
 First, it's not usually as tasty as black tea with milk and sugar.
 Second, you negate some of the benefits by adding milk and sugar.
-However, if you like green tea with milk and sugar, and you don't mind that green tea with milk and sugar is less healthy than green tea without milk and sugar, then go ahead and add them!
-Here are a few recipes to get you started:
+If you like green tea with milk and sugar, and you don't mind that green tea with milk and sugar is less healthy than green tea without milk and sugar, then go ahead and add them!